Sommer-tidal/goose-personality/README.md

    ⚠️ IMPORTANT: In the Command field above, replace `/Users/sommer` with your own home directory path where you cloned the repository.

-   - Click "Add" to save the extension

-## Usage
+## Available Commands

-Once installed, you can use the following commands:
+Once installed, you can use:

 1. Get available styles:
 ```